 We may disclose medical information to a health oversight agency for activities authorized by law.
 For example, audits, investigations, inspections, or licensure.

 If you are involved in a lawsuit or dispute, we may disclose medical information about you in response to a court or administrative order, or in response to a subpoena, discovery request, or other lawful process by someone else involved in the dispute, but only after efforts are made to tell you about the request.

 We may release medical information about you if asked to do so by a law enforcement official, in response to a court order, subpoena, warrant, summons, or similar process.
-The hospital may also disclose the following information: name, address, date/place of birth, SS #, ABO/Rh blood type, type of injury, date/time of treatment, date/time of death, and if applicable description of distinguishing characteristics including height, weight, gender, race, hair/eye color, presence of facial hair, scars/tattoos.
+The hospital may also disclose the following information: name, address, date/place of birth, social security number, ABO/Rh blood type, type of injury, date/time of treatment, date/time of death, and if applicable description of distinguishing characteristics including height, weight, gender, race, hair and eye color, presence of facial hair, scars and or tattoos.

 We may release medical information to a coroner or medical examiner.
 This may be necessary to identify a deceased person or determine the cause of death.
 We may also release medical information about patients of the hospital to funeral directors as necessary to carry out their duties.

 We may release medical information about you to authorized federal officials for intelligence, counterintelligence, and other national security activities authorized by law.